Investing during retirement: How to make your money last

 Regardless of what retirement looks like to you, the key is to enjoy this time of your life, while making sure you don't outlive your retirement savings.
 For most retirees, that means developing an investing strategy that will allow you to withdraw money from your portfolio, while still enabling it to grow over the longer term.

-Stay invested: You've been investing for decades to earn enough money to retire.
+You've been investing for decades to earn enough money to retire.
 Now that you're here, keep it up.
-Canadians continue to live longer — life expectancies at birth are projected to increase from 86 to 90 for men and from 89 to 93 for women between 2013 to 20751 — which means that you will still need your retirement portfolio to grow after you've stopped working.
-For example, if you're retiring in your mid-60s, you'll need that retirement next egg to last at least the next two or three decades.
+Canadians continue to live longer — life expectancies for both males and females have increased with more than 50% of Canadians expected to live until age 85 and beyond.
+That means you will still need your retirement portfolio to grow after you've stopped working.
+For example, if you're retiring in your mid-60s, you'll need that retirement nest egg to last at least another two or three decades.

-Stay diversified: Diversification is recommended for investors at any age, but it may be most critical when investing in retirement.
+Diversification is recommended for investors at any age, but it may be most critical when investing in retirement.
 Chances are you aren't bringing in extra income, and instead living almost entirely off the portfolio you've built up over past few decades.
-Even investors with a company pension may be relying on other money they've invested on their own.
+Even investors with a company pension are likely relying on other money they've invested on their own.
 Don't risk it by putting it all into one stock or sector.
-Exchange-traded funds and mutual funds are easy and simple ways to diversify your portfolio by sector, geography and asset mix.
+Exchange-traded funds (ETFs) and mutual funds are easy and simple ways to diversify your portfolio by sector, geography and asset mix.